VenkataAmarnath/flask_todo/README.md

-Here’s an updated `README.md` based on your current project structure:

----

 # To-Do List Management Project

-This project is a web-based To-Do List Management application that allows users to manage tasks for different users, update task statuses, and add new tasks and users.
-The application is built with HTML, CSS, and JavaScript for the front end, and a Python Flask backend API for data management.
+This project is a web-based **To-Do List Management** application built with HTML, CSS, JavaScript for the frontend, and a **Python Flask backend** for data management.
+It allows users to manage tasks for different users, update task statuses, and add new tasks and users.

 ## Features